SemanticWebBuilder/SWBBundle/README.md

 mvn package
 ```

-This profile uses local projects checked out to build the projects.
+This profile uses local projects checked out to build the application.
 If you want to build SWB using a branch tag on each submodule (tag must exist in each repository) just type:

 ```sh
 cd SWBBundle